 A few analyses on individual events have also been performed \cite{Broadhurst:2019ijv, Hannuksela:2019kle, McIsaac:2019use, Li:2019osa, Dai:2020tpj} (see also \cite{Pang:2020qow} for neutron stars).
 These approaches assume that lensing leaves the waveform unchanged, aside from an overall magnification factor.
 Thus lensed events would be expected to share identical intrinsic (masses, spins) and extrinsic (sky localization, inclination) parameters, with differences present only in the inferred luminosity distances.
 However, as discussed in \cite{Dai:2017huk}, lensed images come from different stationary-phase paths, and will differ by specific phase shifts in frequency space that can distort the waveform.

 In this paper, we re-analyze the interpretation and role of this lensing phase shift, and argue for the importance of including it in GW search pipelines, as well as in the assessment of strong-lensing probability for a pair of events.
-For the first time, this phase shift was recently used as a lensing hypothesis to assess if three GW events could be images from the same source \cite{Dai:2020tpj}.
+This phase shift was recently used for the first time as a lensing hypothesis to assess if three GW events could be images from the same source \cite{Dai:2020tpj}.
 In particular, \cite{Dai:2020tpj} assumed that the lensing phase shift was degenerate with a phase shift in the binary's coalescence phase, for the particular events analyzed.
 Here, we analyze in detail the conditions under which the lensing phase shift can be mimicked to good approximation by a correlated shift in the coalescence phase or orientation angle between multiple lensed images.
-In the simplest cases, these degeneracies maintain the shape of the waveform and evolution of the frequency in all images, whereas in more complicated scenarios with higher modes, precession or eccentricity can lead to distortions of the waveform, especially during the late-inspiral of the coalescence.
+In the simplest cases (e.g.~quasi-circular binaries with equal mass), these degeneracies maintain the shape of the waveform and evolution of the frequency in all images, in which case lensed images are always expected to be detected with current searches.
+More complicated scenarios with higher modes, precession or eccentricity can lead to distortions of the waveform, especially during the late-inspiral of the coalescence.